Ardig24/gift-ai-hub/README.md

-# GiftAI Hub
+# IntelliGift

-GiftAI Hub is a platform that allows users to gift AI platform subscriptions to friends, family, or colleagues.
+IntelliGift is a platform that allows users to gift AI platform subscriptions to friends, family, or colleagues.
 The platform supports multiple AI services including ChatGPT, Claude, Midjourney, and more.

 ## Features